UofT-DSI/python/README.md

 ## Description

 This module introduces participants to the fundamentals of programming using Python.
-Participants will be introduced to the concepts of functions and object-oriented programming to make use of reusable blocks of code and models respectively.
+Participants will be introduced to the concepts of functions and object-oriented programming to make use of reusable blocks of code and models, respectively.
 We also introduce `numPy`, an important library in data science and machine learning.
 By the end of this module, participants will be able to write reusable code to analyze data.

 ## Learning Outcomes